 7. Partition dataset for cross validation¶

-partition_dataset utility in MONAI can perform several kinds of mechanism to partition dataset for training and validation or cross-validation.
+partition_dataset utility in MONAI can perform different types of partitioning for training and validation or cross-validation.
 It supports shuffling based on a specified random seed, and will return a set of datasets, each dataset contains one partition.
 And it can split the dataset based on specified ratios or evenly split into

 num_partitions.
 For given class labels, it can also make sure the same ratio of classes in every partition.

 CSV tables are often used in additional to image data to incorporate adjunct information, such as patient demographics, lab results, image acquisition parameters and other non-image data, MONAI provides

 CSVIterableDataset to load large CSV files with scalable data access.

 In addition to the regular preprocessing transform while loading, it also supports multiple CSV files loading, joining tables, rows and columns selection and grouping.
 CSVDatasets tutorial shows detailed usage examples.

 If the transforms are light-weighted, especially when we cache all the data in RAM, the multiprocessing of PyTorch